Occupied Office Refurbishment

 Phasing is a necessary part of occupied office renovation.
 Works are carried out in one half of the space while the other half is used as an office, and then vice versa.
 This increases costs because it takes longer to complete.
-Specialist contractors will also have to come on site in 2 phases, which increases site management costs.
+Specialist contractors will also have to come on site in 2 phases, which increases costs.

 While all these elements will increase costs, it's important to compare this to the cost of relocating temporarily while the works are carried out.
 This is not only the cost of the temporary office rent and the relocation itself, but the lost productivity as your staff cope with all the change.